Swiss stocks - Factors to watch on July 14

-* Calbee Inc will increase its Granola production capacity by 40 pct in 2018 and launch full-scale exports to china Source text for Eikon: Further company coverage:

-ZURICH, July 14 Swiss stocks were expected to open higher on Monday following losses in the previous week and taking their cue from Asia as banking jitters abated.
+* Says will acquire 687,331 Braas Monier shares not tendered in takeover offer

-The Swiss blue-chip SMI was seen rising 0.3 percent to 8,498 points, according to premarket indications by bank Julius Baer.
+ZURICH, July 14 The Swiss blue-chip SMI was seen opening virtually unchanged on Tuesday at 9,253, according to premarket indications by bank Julius Baer .

 LINDT & SPRUENGLI